ssec/polar2grid/doc/source/getting_started.rst

     The most common use of |project| is to convert satellite data files in to gridded image files.
-    The following command can be used to create 8-bit GeoTIFF single band images of all 16 ABI imager L1B calibrated channels, a true color RGB, and natural color RGB, based on the files found in ``<path to files>/<list of files>``.
+    The following command can be used to create 8-bit GeoTIFF single band images of all 16 ABI imager L1B calibrated channels, a true color 24 bit RGB, and natural color 24 bit RGB, based on the files found in ``<path to files>/<list of files>``.

     .. code-block:: bash